cristeab/aq_dashboard/README.md

 The notification list shown in the right image is sorted by timestamp in descending order and can be accessed by clicking the bell icon.

+The UI theme can be toggled between dark and light using the button on the left of the notifications button.

 ## Reference

 https://cristeab.medium.com/building-an-air-quality-monitoring-station-ba74098f0528